fsharp/fslang-design/RFCs/FS-1009-mutually-referential-types-and-modules-single-scope.md

 ```

+The scope is always given by using ``rec`` on a module or namespace declaration group.
+The scope of mutual reference
+can be as large as a single file, or as small as a single module.

 Note that this proposal doesn't do a number of things that you might think:
 * it doesn't change the requirement to have a file order in F# compilation